 There are several useful things to know about online homework.
 1) You will not get the same questions as other students do, although most of the questions on your homework will be on the same topics as those for other students.
-The second time you do the homework, you almost certainly will get different questions, but similar to the first time, so you should read each question carefully and make certain you answer what is asked for.
-2) You can start a homework, print a copy of the questions, exit from Moodle, answer the questions on paper, and go back at a later time to enter your answers into Moodle.
-You can use the "Save without submitting" button to save what you have already done and the homework will still be there for you to work on-with exactly the same questions.
-3) You are strongly encouraged to start your first try on the regular online homework as early as possible and to ask other students or your TA to help you to learn how to solve the types of problems found on the homework.
-Don't wait until the last minute before the deadline and then do both homeworks, as this will result in your learning less and getting less benefit from the homework assignment.
+Each time you do the homework, you will get different questions, but similar to the first time, so you should read each question carefully and make certain you answer the questions you have the second time, not the ones you remember from the first time.
+2) You can start a homework, print a copy of the questions, exit from OWL, answer the questions on paper, and go back at a later time to enter your answers into OWL.
+3) You are strongly encouraged to ask other students, me, or your TA to help you to learn how to solve the types of problems found on the homework, but you must submit your own answers.
+4) don't forget to submit!
+5) Don't wait until the last minute before the deadline.